cables-gl/cables/doc/beginner1_circle/beginner1_circle.md

 ## 3. Parameters

-- The renderer canvas (on the right side) should show a circle now
+- The renderer canvas (on the right side) now shows a circle
 - The parameter panel shows all parameters to tweak the circle
 - Play around with the parameters, for example drag the slider `innerradius`